Wolfsbane (band): One-off shows and reunion (20072021)

 On 12 March 2011, it was announced that Wolfsbane would release the EP, Did It for the Money, on 9 April.
 They played a headline show at the Borderline in London on the same day the EP was released (9 April 2011).
 This was followed by a tour supporting Saxon, in April 2011.
 On 7 October 2011, it was announced that Wolfsbane would release their fourth studio album in 2012.
 Titled Wolfsbane Save the World, it is available on the band's official website as well as via the merchandise stand on the band's upcoming tour.

 On 24 October 2011, the band embarked on a UK tour.
 Joined by Manchester's Obsessive Compulsive as support for the tour.
 Footage from the 2011 UK tour can be seen on the Official Wolfsbane YouTube channel.
 On 15 December 2011, a video of the song "Smoke and Red Light" was added to the official Wolfsbane YouTube channel.
 The song is taken from the new album Wolfsbane Save the World and is based on the early days of the band's career.

 On 17 October 2012, the band embarked on an 11 date UK tour.
 Special guest Givvi Flynn joined the band on stage for four of the shows to perform "Illusion of Love".
 On sale at the show was an album titled The Lost Tapes: A Secret History.

-New Album (2022present)
+Genius and next album (2022present)

-On May 11, 2021, Wolfsbane announced on their Facebook page that they had begun writing their first album in nearly a decade.
-Frontman Blaze Bayley confirmed in a February 2022 interview that the band were "listening to the rough mixes" of their new album and "finishing off a little bit here and there", and also expressed hope that it would be released in June.
-Genius was revealed as the title of the album on April 30, 2022, and it was released on June 5.
+On 11 May 2021, Wolfsbane announced on their Facebook page that they had begun writing their first album in nearly a decade.
+Frontman Blaze Bayley confirmed in a February 2022 interview that the band was "listening to the rough mixes" of their new album and "finishing off a little bit here and there", and also expressed hope that it would be released in June.
+Genius was revealed as the title of the album on 30 April 2022, and it was released on 5 June.

+On 6 August 2024, Wolfsbane announced on their Facebook page that they are in the studio working on a new album.